 How Veeam Backup & Replication uses these tools depend on whether issues occur on the source or target site:

-If the source proxy gets out of work, Veeam Backup & Replication selects another VMware CDP proxy and then behaves as described above except for waiting for the load decrease.
+If the source proxy gets out of work, Veeam Backup & Replication selects another VMware CDP proxy and then behaves as described in the previous paragraph, except for waiting for the load decrease.